pydantic/logfire/docs/index.md

 ### Simple, but powerful :muscle:

-Logfire is built with simplicity in mind, but it doesn't come at the expense of power - you can write SQL and Python to query and visualise your data from within the platform and with the SDK.
+Logfire is built with simplicity in mind, but it doesn't come at the expense of power - you can write SQL and Python to query and visualize your data from within the platform and with the SDK.

 ### The Dashboard is for everyone :busts_in_silhouette: